RickStrahl/AlbumViewerVNext/Readme.md

 }
 ```

+In either case initial albums/artist data should auto-create the first time the app is run.

 ##### Using SqLite
-SqLite will automatically create the database file in the content root.
-For this to work make sure that the account the Web application is running under has rights to create a new file and read/write to that file.
+SqLite will automatically create the database file in the content content root of the project (same folder as project.json).
+For this to work make sure that the account the Web application is running under has appropriate rights to create a new file and read/write to that file in the content folder.

 ##### Using Sql Server
-To use Sql Server create a new database and then point the connection string at the new database.
+To use Sql Server create a new empty database and then point the connection string at the new database.
 Make sure the account the Web server is running under has rights to create tables and then read/write data.

 #### To develop the AlbumViewer Angular 2 example
+The front end in the repo comes with pre-compiled .js files for the sample, so the application will just run through IIS Express/IIS or Kestrel.

+Making changes to the Angular 2.0 application requires transpiling of the typescript source files.
 In order to make changes to the Angular 2 client sample run the following from a command window:

 ```
 cd <installFolder>\src\AlbumViewerNetCore